mkonicek/coding-time/content/blog/wordle/index.md

 guess = suggestion_optimal(narrowed_list, possible, allowed, must_appear)
 ```

 That's it.
 Instead of 100 x 2315 we are now doing 10 x 50, so everything runs about 46x faster.
 It is still painfully slow with only about 2 games per second.
-After waiting for 15 minutes, how are the results?
+After waiting for 15 minutes, let's see the results:

 ```txt
 Starting word: "raise"